mitsuba-renderer/drjit/docs/autodiff.rst

 :math:`f` computes a single *loss value* from a large set of neural network parameters, and :math:`\mathbf{J}_f` turns into a large row vector containing all parameter derivatives.
-Reverse mode efficiently computes all of these derivatives at once in a single pass.
+Reverse mode efficiently computes all of these derivatives in a single pass.

 .. note::